houstoncardinal/nurse-scribe-swift/SETUP_INSTRUCTIONS.md

-# NovaCare - Setup Instructions for Real Functionality
+# Raha - Setup Instructions for Real Functionality

 ## 🚨 CRITICAL: Your App is Currently in DEMO Mode